-The U.S. is expected to bring in $3.5 trillion in tax revenue in 2018, according to Congressional Budget Office projections.
-About half of that comes from individual income taxes and one-third comes from payroll taxes, which include Social Security and Medicare taxes that workers pay.
+The U.S. is expected to bring in close to $3.74 trillion in tax revenue in 2022, according to Congressional Budget Office (CBO) projections.
+About half of that comes from individual income taxes and one-third comes from payroll taxes, which include Social Security and Medicare taxes.

 The Federal Budget

-The federal budget is projected to be $4.09 trillion for fiscal year 2018, which runs from October 2017 through September 2018, according to the Congressional Budget Office.
-With tax revenue expected to be $3.5 trillion, that means there will be a deficit of $1.34 trillion.
+Federal spending is projected to be close to $5.08 trillion for fiscal year 2022, according to the CBO.
+With tax revenue expected to be less than $3.74 trillion, that means there will be a deficit of $1.34 trillion.
 In a rarity that reveals just how consequential 2020 was, the government actually spent less in 2021 than it did the year before.

-Social Security is funded through a 6.2 percent payroll tax that workers pay and another 6.2 percent that employers pay.
-Self-employed people have to pay the full 12.4 percent.
-However, because of the number of adults 65 and older is expected to increase dramatically by 2035, Social Security tax revenues will cover only about 75 percent of benefits, according to the Social Security Administration.
+Social Security is funded through a 6.2% payroll tax that workers pay and another 6.2% that employers pay.
+Self-employed people have to pay the full 12.4%.
+However, because the number of adults 65 and older is expected to increase dramatically by 2035, Social Security tax revenues will cover only about 75% of benefits, according to the Social Security Administration.

 The second-biggest mandatory spending outlay and the No. 2 budget expenditure in general is Medicare, which is expected to cost $973 billion in 2022.
 This federal program provides health insurance coverage for adults 65 and older.

-Medicare is funded by a payroll tax of 2.9 percent paid by employees and employers.
-Each pays 1.45 percent of an employee’s income.
+Medicare is funded by a payroll tax of 2.9% paid by employees and employers.
+Each pays 1.45% of an employee’s income.
 It’s also funded by general revenues and premiums paid by Medicare recipients.